What are Lynx?

 Are there risks?

-Overall, people find lynx to be one of the easiest large carnivores to live with and polls show they are well-liked by most people who live with them.
-However, any reintroduction naturally attracts questions and concerns, and it is important to note that the return of lynx would present some real challenges.
+Overall, people find lynx to be one of the easiest large carnivores to live alongside and polls show they are well-liked by most people who live close to them.
+However, any reintroduction naturally attracts questions and concerns.
 Here are some answers to commonly asked questions and areas of concern about lynx.

 Like foxes, a lynx could kill a domestic cat but, since lynx generally avoid settlements, the risk is very low.
 Lynx rarely attack dogs, and would usually only do so if they felt threatened.
 Lynx are not a threat to people.